-Another type of generative model employs the Dirichlet Multinomial Mixture (DMM), which differs from LDA in that it assumes each document has only one topic [11].
-DMM has been a key building block to many topic models that attempt to better model data sets containing short documents [4, 12-14].
-GSDMM [13] attempts to cluster documents into k topics in a round-robin approach, allowing documents to decide which topic to join by which other documents are most similar to it.
+Another type of generative model employs the Dirichlet Multinomial Mixture (DMM), which differs from LDA in that it assumes each document has only one topic [14].
+DMM has been a key building block to many topic models that attempt to better model data sets containing short documents [15], [16], [4], [17].
+SATM [15] runs LDA on the larger documents that are combinations of shorter text to get the overarching topics, and uses DMM to infer the specific topic of each of the short texts.
+GSDMM [16] attempts to cluster documents into k topics in a round-robin approach, allowing documents to decide which topic to join by which other documents are most similar to it.
+Li et al. [4] use word embeddings in their sampling algorithm, sampling the related words of an observed word, to produce more coherent topics (GPUDMM).
+Again, none of these models incorporate any notion of a noise distribution.